-If you're turkey day meal is anything like ours, I'm guessing post holiday that you'll have leftover celery, onion, and maybe even rice to go along with that perfectly cooked up turkey.
+If your turkey day meal is anything like ours, I'm guessing post-holiday that you'll have leftover celery, onion, and maybe even rice to go along with that perfectly cooked up turkey.
 And who wants to eat the same thing over again?

 Let's have some fun and turn your leftover Thanksgiving into something a little different!